Blog

 - Stealth: Malware often operates stealthily, attempting to evade detection by security software and analysts.

-- Persistence: Some malware is designed to maintain a presence on a compromised system even after a reboot, ensuring long-term access for malicious activities.
+- Persistence: Some malware is designed to maintain a presence on a compromised system even after a reboot, ensuring long-term access to malicious activities.

 Types of Malware

-Malware comes in various forms, each with its unique characteristics and attack vectors.
-Understanding these types is essential for a malware analyst:
+Malware comes in various forms, each with its own unique characteristics and attack vectors.
+Understanding these types is essential for malware analysis training and certification.

-- Worms: Worms are self-replicating malware that spread across networks, often exploiting vulnerabilities in network services or software.
+- Worms: Worms are self-replicating malware that spreads across networks, often exploiting vulnerabilities in network services or software.

 - Trojans: Trojans disguise themselves as legitimate software but contain hidden malicious functionality.
 They rely on social engineering to trick users into running them.